 Blog about studying and living in Denmark seen from international student eyes, always full of curiosities, pictures and informative videos that you, future student will not want to miss!
-I am an International Hopsitality Management Student from Poland, studying at UCN Aalborg - always interested in fashion, beuaty, animals, good food, travel, new cultures and places on earth.
+Always interested in fashion, beuaty, animals, good food, travel, new cultures and places on earth.
 Do not forget to check www.meyouucn.blogspot.com :)

 By day, I work in IT Finance.
 By night, I eat, drink, and do everything I can to embrace the infamous hygge.
 A New York transplant arriving in Copenhagen in March 2011, I consider it my moral obligation to navigate, sometimes with reckless abandon, this amazing and ground-breaking foodie scene we've got here.
 And then?
 Well, obviously I'll write about it.

-Carol Schroeder has an M.A. in Danish literature from the University of Wisconsin, and her daughter Katrina Schroeder is completing a degree in nutrition at Simmons College in Boston.
-Join them as they explore the delights of traditional Danish cooking and New Nordic cuisine for Eat Smart in Denmark, a culinary guide to be published by Ginkgo Press in the U.S. in 2013.
+Carol Schroeder has an M.A. in Danish literature from the University of Wisconsin and runs a gift and gourmet shop in Madison, WI called Orange Tree Imports.
+Her daughter Katrina Schroeder is a Registered Dietician working on a fellowship in adolescent nutrition in Boston.
+Join them as they explore the delights of traditional Danish cooking and New Nordic cuisine for Eat Smart in Denmark, a culinary guide to be published by Ginkgo Press in the U.S. in 2014.

 I was born with a traveller’s suitcase in my hand.
 I am from Armenia, an ancient land of amazing beauty and big-hearted people.
 A few years ago a courageous Dane stole me over and after two weddings and two years of fabulous adventures in China and Germany, here we are settled in the fairy-tale country of Denmark.
 In September 2012 I am going back to the books and starting my Masters at DTU.
 Staying true to the travel spirit I work at Everplaces, where we build a tool for travellers.
 From my homebase in Copenhagen I am onto exploring the beautiful gems and curious traditions this land holds.
 To follow my adventures you can also check out my personal blog at http://movsisyan.dk/blog